 For key advice and information on the coronavirus in Australia, visit the Department of Health website.

 For the latest updates, including advice on the number of cases in each state and territory, read the Department of Health’s coronavirus news alert.

 In Tasmania www.coronavirus.tas.gov.au aims to provide a single source of information for everyone.
 There are sections for families and the community, business and employees, travellers and visitors along with new fact sheets on how to keep yourself safe and where to tap into the latest support for industry, business, households and the community.

 You can also get advice on the situation in Tasmania and other states using the links below:

 - TAS — Department of Health and Human Services

 - VIC — Department of Health and Human Services

 - QLD — Queensland Health

 - ACT — ACT Government Health

 If you are unsure about what to do, call the Coronavirus Information Line on 1800 020 080.
-Social distancing, good hand washing hygiene, social isolation if you have been exposed to someone infected with COVID-19 and quarantine if you are sick with the virus are the best ways we can all stay safe and stop the spread .
-Staying up to date will help you to follow the best advice.
-Although there are teams of people globally working towards finding an effective treatment, there is currently no vaccine and no cure, so staying home unless you are delivering an essential service is the clear message from all Governments.
+Social distancing, good hand washing hygiene, social isolation if you have been exposed to someone infected with COVID-19 and quarantine if you are sick with the virus are the best ways we can all stay safe and stop the spread.
+Staying up to date using validated reliable sources of information will help you to follow the best advice as the COVID-19 situation changes locally and globally .